Heuristic Search for Linear Positive Systems: Heuristic search for positive systems

-Let the superscript notation $v^i$ for some vector $v$ denote its $i$th element.
+{In the following setup, we assume knowledge of a stabilizing policy $\hat{K}$ for the full system.
+This assumption is lifted in the subsequent section.} Let the {subscript} notation {$v_i$} for vectors $v$ denote its $i$th element{, with clarifying parentheses added where subscripts collide (i.e. $(x_0)_i$ indicating the $i$th element of the initial state)}.
 For the matrices defining the dynamics we define the local dynamics $A_S\in\mathbb{R}^{n\times n}$ as the matrix such that the columns with index $i\in \mathcal{V}\setminus S$ are replaced by unit vectors $e_i$.
-Further, define two sets of fully actuating controllers on the states in $S$
+Further, define two sets of fully actuating controllers on the states in $S$:

 These sets represent the use of the stabilizing initial policy $\hat{K}$ outside the search area to guarantee stability in the worst case, while the lower bound uses the optimistic policy ${K_i = \mathbf{0}}$ for states outside $S$.